msank00/msank00.github.io/_posts/2019-07-28-blog_101_Typical_ML_QA1.md

 - [Blog](https://saedsayad.com/support_vector_machine.htm)

-### **How do you adjust the cost parameter for the SVM regularizer?**
+### How do you adjust the cost parameter for the SVM regularizer?

-Regularization problems are typically formulated as optimization problems involving the desired objective(classification lo  ss in our case)and a regularization penalty.The regularization penalty is used to help stabilize the minimization of the ob­jective or infuse prior knowledge we might have about desirable solutions.Many machine learning methods can be viewed as regularization methods in this manner.For later utility we will cast SVM optimization problem as a regularization problem.
+Regularization problems are typically formulated as optimization problems involving the desired objective(classification loss in our case)and a regularization penalty.The regularization penalty is used to help stabilize the minimization of the ob­jective or infuse prior knowledge we might have about desirable solutions.Many machine learning methods can be viewed as regularization methods in this manner.For later utility we will cast SVM optimization problem as a regularization problem.